PIX: Ashwani destroys KKR on dream IPL debut

 IMAGES from the IPL match between Mumbai Indians and Kolkata Knight Riders played at the Wankhede Stadium in Mumbai on Monday

-Left-arm seamer Ashwani Kumar dazzled on IPL debut with 4/24 as Mumbai Indians' seamers shot out defending champions Kolkata Knight Riders for a mere 116 in 16.2 overs for the lowest score of this season in Mumbai on Monday.
+Suryakumar Yadav hit a quick 9-ball 27 not out and ended the game with a six behind the wicket.

-The 23-year-old Ashwani accounted for Ajinkya Rahane (11), Rinku Singh (17), impact sub Manish Pandey (17) and Andre Russell (5) to break the Knight Riders' back after Deepak Chahar (2/19) and Trent Boult (1/23) made early inroads in the powerplay.
+The left-handed South African Rickelton survived initial challenges from KKR pacers to fight back with a flurry of boundaries for his maiden half-century in the competition and helping his side record their first win of the season.

-With that stellar effort, Ashwani became the first Indian to take four wickets in his maiden IPL outing.
+Left-arm seamer Ashwani accounted for Ajinkya Rahane (11), Rinku Singh (17), impact sub Manish Pandey (17) and Andre Russell (5) to break the Knight Riders' back after Chahar and Boult made early inroads in the powerplay.

 KKR had a forgettable start when their openers Quinton de Kock (1) and Sunil Narine (0) fell inside the first two overs and by the end of the powerplay, the visitors had limped to 41 for four.